schatzlab/t2t-chm13-chry/alignment_variant_calling_pipeline/README.md

 * `XYrefIndex`: Fasta index for XY-specific reference

 ## 2. `bwaIndex` Workflow
-For an input reference, create a BWA index for alignment.
+For an input reference, creates a BWA index for alignment.
 This workflow should be run on each of the karyotype-specific references created in [step 1](#1-prepare_reference-workflow).

 ### Inputs
 * `fasta`: The input reference genome